hsgg/1-node-supercomputer/2022/blog-20220507-mentoring-students.md

 write, etc. In research, that is not the case.
 You don't know beforehand if something is trivial, hard, or nigh impossible.

+Another idea I heard recently is that in school, students learn to interpolate.
+In research, however, you need to extrapolate.[^2]

 Teach the unkown.
 I suppose, the challenge of the research advisor is to teach what you don't know.
 Of course, you have enough background to advise the student, to ask the right questions, to have a good idea where the project is going, etc. But ultimately, the unkown is what is to be taught.

 [^1]: Most of this was written almost two years ago, but I found it and finally finished it in the form you see here.
+[^2]: Added 2022-09-05.